Szybet/Yatchy/3D/cases/README.md

 ### The files are in the folders in this directory

+## <code style="color : Red">Patches</code>
+Because of the tight tolerances and different printers, filaments, some cases might have alternative parts that might fix your issues, read their description and decide for yourself

 ## Szybet's side case
 <p align="center">
   <img src="Szybet-side/img/front.jpg" width="300px" style="display:inline-block; margin-right: 5px;">